Convoy PQ 17: Luftflotte 5

 The aircraft of Luftflotte 5 had to contend with the growth of the Soviet Air Force at the terminus of the Arctic sea route.
 During Convoy PQ 16, German attacks faded away during 27 May due to the arrival of Soviet destroyers and the arrival of Soviet bombers overhead; when the convoy came into range on 29 May, Soviet fighters began escort sorties.
 The rise on the number of opposing aircraft led to Germans claiming 162 aircraft shot down in May, 113 being Hurricanes provided from Britain.
 On 28 May the Luftwaffe claimed 22 aircraft for no loss.
 The German claims were exaggerated but the Luftwaffe airfields at Petsamo, Kirkenes and Banak began to receive frequent attacks by Soviet bombers and fighters, often timed to ground the Luftwaffe during convoy operations.
 On 29 May, the Soviets tried to jam Luftflotte 5 wireless frequencies and raided Kirkenes with small formations of aircraft or solo attacks.
 The Soviet raids stretched the resources of Luftflotte 5 and increased losses on raids against Murmansk.

 No convoys were spotted during June and the weather was too bad for convoy operations.
 Training in the Goldene Zange (Golden Comb) tactic, first used against Convoy PQ 16, continued.
 By early June there were 264 aircraft available, a strike force of 103 Ju 88 bombers, 42 He 111 torpedo-bombers and 30 Ju 87 Stuka dive-bombers, eight FW 200 Kondor and 22 Ju 88s for long-range reconnaissance, 44 Bv 138 flying boats for shorter-range reconnaissance and fifteen He 115 floatplanes for general use.
-Many of the torpedo-bombers had been hurriedly transferred from other theatres and retrained from conventional bombing, as part of Hitler's demand for greater action against the Arctic convoys.